staabm/phpstan-dba/docs/configuration.md

 - read and write queries are analyzed per default. you may consider disable write query analysis using the [`analyzeWriteQueries`](https://github.com/staabm/phpstan-dba/tree/main/src/QueryReflection/RuntimeConfiguration.php) option.
 - When validating parameter types, the type inferred from the database may be narrower than the PHP type.
   For example, a `SMALLINT UNSIGNED` column has type `int<0, 65535>`, but you may be passing in a value that has type `int`.
-  If you want this case to be an error, then use the configuration function `setParameterTypeValidation('strict')`.
+  If you want this case to be an error, then use the configuration function `parameterTypeValidation('strict')`.
   Currently, this only applies to integer types in `DoctrineKeyValueStyleRule`, but may apply to additional rules and types in the future.